Paymo Logo

 The next logical step is considering the features that will solve the problems and meet your needs.
 You can’t solve all the problems with software (e.g., a stubborn employee), so make sure you drop those off first (and think about other solutions).

 You now have the list of features.
-Depending on the problems they solve, you know which are mandatory, good to have, and which are nice to have or bonuses (that might be useful at some point).
-Your team might need a robust time-tracking module, timesheets, and invoicing first and foremost, and maybe team scheduling would be a nice-to-have feature.
+Depending on the problems they solve, they fall into these categories: mandatory, good to have, and nice-to-have/bonuses (that might be useful at some point).
+Your team might need a robust time-tracking module, timesheets, and invoicing first and foremost, and team scheduling would be a nice-to-have feature.
 Make sure the software you want is accessible on various platforms.
 Many users like to review Mac and Windows project management and invoicing software and ensure no product differences.

 Speaking of which, you don’t need experience in accounting to create your invoice.
 Opt for an invoice builder if you’re a freelancer and need a simple invoice generator.

-Create a list of 20 project management apps
+4. Create a list of a dozen popular project management software

 The feature list is ready, so you must now look for project management apps.
 The good news is that there are hundreds of apps out there.
-The bad news is that you have to sort them out and develop a list of, at most, 20 apps that offer the mandatory features (and all or some of the “good to have” features).
+The bad news is that you must sort them out and develop a list.

-There are directories where you can find lists of PM apps (Capterra, G2, Software for PM, etc.).
+There are directories where you can find lists of PM software, such as Capterra, G2, Software for PM, etc.

-Take them individually (sort them by popularity/number of reviews), check the features pages, and see which one could fit.
-Stay away from obscure apps and the ones that have many negative reviews.
+Take them individually (sort them by popularity/number of reviews), check the features pages, and see which one fits.
+Stay away from obscure apps and those with many negative reviews.

 Hello,

-My name is [X] and I’m looking for a project management app for my company [Y].
-I’ve attached a document where we listed what features we need and their importance.
-Please let me know what features from our list your solution offers.
+My name is [X], and I’m looking for a project management app for my company [Y].
+In my search, I came across your product, [Z].
+I’ve attached a document that lists our needed features and their importance.
+Please let me know if your product accommodates our needs.
+If so, we would like to demo it.

 Regards,